piyushjajoo/k8s-operators-course/module-06/labs/lab-04-debugging-observability.md

 ### Task 2.4: Test Metrics

 The metrics endpoint uses authentication by default.
-There are two ways to access it:
+The scaffolded RBAC creates a `metrics-reader` ClusterRole but doesn't bind it to anyone - you need to create a binding for whoever should access metrics.

-**Option A: Use ServiceAccount token (recommended for testing)**
+**Option A: Bind metrics-reader role (recommended)**

 ```bash
 # Create a test database first